Artistic and Music Director Designate – Warsaw Philharmonic Orchestra

 Music Director – Artis-Naples

-Notable amongst Boreyko’s discography with the Radio-Sinfonieorchester Stuttgart des SWR (with whom he was Principal Guest Conductor) are Pärt’s Lamentate and Silvestrov’s Symphony No.6 (both for ECM records), the premiere recording of his original version of the Suite from Lady Macbeth of Mtsensk and Shostakovich symphonies No.1, 4, 6, 8, 9 and 15 both on Hänssler Classics.
-He has also recorded Tchaikovsky’s Manfred Symphony with the Düsseldorfer Symphoniker and Lutosławski’s Chain 2 with the Los Angeles Philharmonic for Yarling Records.
-Another prominent feature of Andrey Boreyko’s artistic versatility is the world-premiere recording of Górecki’s Symphony No.4 with the London Philharmonic Orchestra for Nonesuch, which was subsequently also premiered by the Los Angeles Philharmonic in the US under his direction to considerable acclaim.
+Notable amongst Boreyko’s discography with the Radio-Sinfonieorchester Stuttgart des SWR (of whom he was Principal Guest Conductor), are Arvo Pärt’s Lamentate and Valentin Silvestrov’s Symphony No. 6 (both for ECM records), the premiere recording of his original version of the Suite from Lady Macbeth of Mtsensk and Shostakovich symphonies No. 1, 4, 5, 6, 8, 9 and 15, both on Hänssler Classics.
+He has also recorded Tchaikovsky’s Manfred Symphony with the Düsseldorfer Symphoniker, and Lutosławski’s Chain 2 with the Los Angeles Philharmonic for Yarling Records.
+Nonesuch released a recording of the Górecki’s Symphony No. 4 with the London Philharmonic Orchestra, shortly after Andrey Boreyko conducted the work in concert with them, subsequently performing the American premiere with Los Angeles Philharmonic.
+Of his (recently released) live recording with Poznan Philharmonic from 1995, Ivan Moody in the August 2018 Gramophone magazine writes “Boreyko is masterly in sustaining the tension throughout the movement, right to the almost motionless final chords.
+Boreyko knows exactly what he is doing – again, the tension never flags and the pacing is exactly right – and Iżykowska is simply superb, perfectly at one with the orchestra.
+If you have not already guessed, I was in tears almost throughout the disc.
+Even if you have every other recording of this work in the catalogue, you should still buy this one.
+It is a masterly performance of a masterpiece”.

 Following a hugely successful debut with Rundfunk Sinfonie Orchester Berlin in January 2018, Andrey Boreyko returns to the orchestra on 16th May for a performance of Shostakovich Symphony No. 15 in the Berlin Philharmonie.
 He will also return to the orchestra in...